nathan-ha/cs100-final-project/README.md

 ### Navigation Diagram
 ![nav diagram](https://github.com/cs100/final-project-nha023-nshin018-klian035-clu113/assets/83557033/f8c26941-6eac-4f30-aaba-63ba754782d6)

 The diagram starts where the user will chooose their IGN (in game name).
 Next, they will their class from 3 options(archer, thief, or warrior), then play the game. if they lose or forfeit at anypoint in the game, the game will end.
-The goal is to beat the final boss without dieing.
+The goal is to beat the final boss without dying.
 At anypont in the game, should the player want to quit, they are able to do so, even mid fight.
-This will result in a quit dialogue being presented before program ends.
+Just like the player dying in battle this will result in a quit dialogue being presented before program ends.